mooroon/NetworkingA13/Firewall as DHCP Server.md

 # Configuring Firewalls as DHCP Servers

 ## Topics covered
-- How to Use a firewall as a DHCP
+- How to use a firewall as a DHCP